College Scholarship Opportunities

 Fort Worth 4th Thursday Masonic Education

-The Fort Worth Scottish Rite hosts an annual festive board on the fourth Thursday of May in each year featuring a presentation by a distinguished Masonic Speaker with fine dining and toasts.
+The Fort Worth Scottish Rite hosts an annual festive board on Spring each year featuring a presentation by a distinguished Masonic Speaker with fine dining and toasts.

 Scottish Rite Degrees

 The preeminent learning experiences for Scottish Rite Masons are the twenty-nine Scottish Rite Degrees.

 The Scottish Rite Degrees are one-act plays often staged with costume, scenery, special effects, and the full rigging of any production.
 Their purpose is to examine different philosophies, ancient religions, and systems of ethics.
 Through all of these, people have tried to answer certain universal questions.
 The Degrees of the Rite do not tell a person what he should think about these questions.
 Instead, they tell him about what great thinkers and civilizations of the past have thought, and they try to create a situation in which the candidate or Brother can gain insight.
 Agreeing with Socrates that the unexamined life is not worth living, the Rite helps with this self-examination by providing reference points.

 The degrees are of equal importance to Scottish Rite Masons and candidates receiving the degrees for the first time.
 While each degree is complete within themselves Class Directors serve to amplify and explain the degrees as they are presented.
 Each degree is intended as a platform for discussion.